AtticusDev/johndeanfield/README.md

-johndeanfield - Bootstrap 4 WordPress Starter Theme
+johndeanfield - Bootstrap 4 WordPress Theme
 ===

-johndeanfield is _s with Bootstrap 4.

 Here are some of the other more interesting things you'll find within this theme: